What is an Intensive Outpatient Program or IOP?

 Good quality addiction treatment includes a variety of elements.
 They include:

-• Different levels of care, i.e. Partial Hospitalization, Intensive Outpatient Program etc.
+• Different levels of care, i.e. Day Treatment Program, Evening Program etc.

 • Psychiatric assessment and biopsychosocial workup.